Cincinnati: Early history

 Residents of Cincinnati played a major role in abolitionism.
 Many fugitive slaves used the Ohio River at Cincinnati to escape to the North.
 Cincinnati had numerous stations on the Underground Railroad, but there were also runaway slave catchers active in the city, who put escaping slaves at risk of recapture.
-Given its southern Ohio location, Cincinnati had also attracted settlers from the Upper South, who traveled along the Ohio River into the territory.
-Tensions between abolitionists and slavery supporters broke out in repeated violence, with whites attacking black people in 1829.
-Anti-abolitionists attacked black people in the city in a wave of destruction that resulted in 1,200 black people leaving the city and the country; they resettled in Canada.
-The riot and its refugees were topics of discussion throughout the country, and black people organized the first Negro Convention in 1830 in Philadelphia to discuss these events.
+Given its southern Ohio location, Cincinnati had also attracted settlers from the Upper South who traveled along the Ohio River into the territory.
+Tensions between abolitionists and supporters of slavery broke out in repeated violence, with whites attacking black people in 1829 in a wave of destruction that resulted in 1,200 black people leaving for Canada.
+The riot and its refugees became topics of discussion throughout the country, and black people organized the first Negro Convention in 1830 in Philadelphia to discuss these events.

 White riots against black people took place again in Cincinnati in 1836 and in 1842.
-In 1836 a mob of 700 pro-slavery men attacked black neighborhoods, as well as a press run by James M. Birney, publisher of the anti-slavery weekly The Philanthropist.
+In 1836 a mob of 700 pro-slavery men attacked black neighborhoods and a press run by James M. Birney, publisher of the anti-slavery weekly The Philanthropist.
 Tensions increased after congressional passage in 1850 of the Fugitive Slave Act, which required cooperation by citizens in free states and increased penalties for failing to try to recapture escaped slaves.
-Levi Coffin made the Cincinnati area the center of his anti-slavery efforts in 1847.
-Harriet Beecher Stowe lived in Cincinnati for a time, met escaped slaves and used their stories as a basis for her novel Uncle Tom's Cabin (1852).
+Abolitionist Levi Coffin made the Cincinnati area the center of his anti-slavery efforts in 1847.
+Harriet Beecher Stowe lived in Cincinnati for a time, where she met escaped slaves and used their stories as a basis for her novel Uncle Tom's Cabin (1852), which was crucial in galvanizing public support for the abolitionist cause.

-The city had a labor shortage until large waves of immigration by Irish and Germans in the late 1840s.
+The city had a labor shortage until large waves of immigration from Ireland and Germany in the late 1840s.
 The city grew rapidly over the next two decades, reaching 115,000 people by 1850.
 During this period of rapid expansion and prominence, residents of Cincinnati began referring to the city as the Queen City.